 An HE STA shall set the TXVECTOR parameter SPATIAL_REUSE to SRP_AND_NON-SRG_OBSSPD_ PROHIBITED for an NDP PPDU.

-An HE STA shall set the TXVECTOR parameter SPATIAL_REUSE to SRP_AND_NON-SRG_OBSSPD_ PROHIBITED for a PPDU containing an FTM or NDP Announcement frame. (#13945)
+An HE STA shall set the TXVECTOR parameter SPATIAL_REUSE to SRP_AND_NON-SRG_OBSSPD_ PROHIBITED for a PPDU containing an FTM or NDP Announcement frame and in any frame that is transmitted as a response to an FTM or NDP Announcement frame. (#13945)

 An HE STA that transmits an HE SU PPDU or an HE ER SU PPDU that contains a Trigger frame should set the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY.